Green Smart House Solution - Max-i Fieldbus

 • It may turn off for a short time in case of transients or voltage drops.

-• It require big resources to make and are difficult to recycle due the the use of toxic epoxy boards and big components with the result that the device often just end up as waste in the incinerator or even on the landfill.
+• It require big resources to make and is difficult to recycle due the the use of toxic epoxy boards and big components with the result that the device often just end up as waste in the incinerator or even on the landfill.

 • It limits the service life of the device considerably - typical to less than half, which makes the waste problem even bigger.